 95 % say they are now living a more positive lifestyle

 145 participants have been part of Kitchen Challenge Australia since Feb 2017.
 137 completed and 8 non complete due to social circumstances.

-36 members from communities that face challenges have participated in 6 challenges over 16 month period Jan17 to May 19
+70 members from communities with a point of difference have participated in 6 challenges over 16 month period Jan17 to May 19